Budget & Taxpayer Information

 Proposition 1: 2024-25 Budget

-The Greater Amsterdam School District (GASD) Board of Education will vote on the 2024-25 school budget proposal May 21.
+The Greater Amsterdam School District (GASD) Board of Education will voted on the 2024-25 school budget proposal May 21.
 The $96,957,412 million spending plan calls for a $5,535,432 or 6.05% increase in spending over the current year’s budget.

 The district’s calculated tax levy limit is 4.85%.
 The budget proposal carries a tax levy increase of 0.00%, which will require a majority (50% + 1) of voters to authorize the proposal.

 The proposal emphasizes student-centered expenditures.
 Along with preserving all existing programming and maintaining low-class sizes.
 New staff positions and initiatives would be offered to better meet student needs, including continued support for students’ social-emotional and mental health.
 Additionally, hall monitors would be hired at the elementary levels to provide the necessary safety precautions for our students.
+Voters approved the budget 325 to 104

 Proposition 2: Bus Purchases

 Also on the ballot is a proposition for the district to use $302,602 from its Bus Purchase Reserve Fund to buy one 50-passenger and one 66-passenger school bus, which follows the district’s bus replacement schedule to maintain a safe and efficient bus fleet.
 Because the money would come from a reserve fund, which is like a savings account for school districts, the purchase would not increase the tax levy.
+Voters approved with a vote of 347 to 80.

 Proposition 3: Capital Project